Photo credit: Gary Payne

 Photo credit: Jiyang Chen

 Dane opens his 2022-2023 season in his Off-Broadway debut as Greg in Kate Tarker's world premiere play Montag with original music by Dan Schlosberg at Soho Rep. Following that he jumped-in to Heartbeat Opera's 2022 Gala before performing in Maryland Opera's Holiday Concerts.
-In 2023, Dane returns to New Jersey Festival Orchestra for Gianni Schicchi, debuts Carolina Philharmonic for their Opera Gala, debuts in On Site Opera's Il tabarro, and returns to Festival Opera for Carmen.
+In 2023, Dane returns to New Jersey Festival Orchestra for Gianni Schicchi, debuts Carolina Philharmonic for their Opera Gala, debuts in On Site Opera's Il tabarro, covers in Daphne with American Symphony Orchestra at Carnegie Hall, and returns to Festival Opera for Carmen.

 Photo credit: Otak Jump